 No error should occur and if we query the table, we should see the two rows:

-However, a new individual is trying to register with a last_name that had more than 10 characters that we had not expected.
-If we tried to insert a record in with a value longer than 10 for the last name like:
+However, a new individual is trying to register with a last_name that has more than 10 characters.
+If we tried to insert a record with a value longer than 10 for the last name like this:

 INSERT INTO registration VALUES (3, 'Joseph','Rudy-Potter','jpotter@c.com',9.99);

-Although we can count up the number of characters and set the length of the variable to that value, we want to anticipate future potential sizes to avoid having to make this adjustment each time.
-It is better to error on the higher side rather than being too low.
-We can go ahead to change the length of the last name to 50 characters:
+We could simply count the number of characters and set the length of the variable to that value, but it would be better to anticipate future potential sizes to avoid having to make this adjustment again later.
+It is better to err on the higher side rather than the lower side.
+We can go ahead and change the length of the last name to 50 characters:

 ALTER TABLE registration